patrickfav/under-the-hood/README.md

 Under the Hood is a flexible and powerful Android debug view library.
 It uses a modular template system that can be easily extended to your needs, although coming with many useful elements built-in.
-There are a lot of "default" debug data that can be easily embedded (e.g. current runtime-permission status, app version and device info).
+There is a lot of "default" debug data that can be easily embedded (e.g. current runtime-permission status, app version and device info).
 There are 2 basic themes (dark and light) which can be customized.
-The lib is divided in 2 modules: `hood-core` containing the basic view that can be embedded anywhere and `hood-extended` which comes with a ready-to-use activity with a lot of convenience features.
+The lib is divided into 2 modules: `hood-core` containing the basic view that can be embedded anywhere and `hood-extended` which comes with a ready-to-use activity with a lot of convenience features.
 The lib has also a null-safe no-op flavor indented to be used in release builds, disabling all debug features